godaddy/gasket/packages/gasket-plugin-winston/README.md

 ### Options

-- `prefix` - (string) used to set the prefix in the `winston` format.
 - Select `winston` configuration values – (multiple) See below for these additional supported properties.

-The [winston documentation] enumerates which properties can be configured on using `createLogger`.
-To support best practices & avoid common gotchas only a subset of these properties are configurable through `gasket`.
+The [winston documentation] enumerates which properties can be configured.
+To support best practices & avoid common gotchas, only a subset of these properties are configurable through `gasket`.

 **Configurable in `gasket`**